Sweatshop (film)

-Sweatshop is a 2009 American horror film directed by Stacy Davidson and starring Ashley Kay, Melanie Donihoo, and Peyton Wetzel.
+Sweatshop is a 2009 American slasher film directed by Stacy Davidson and starring Ashley Kay, Melanie Donihoo, and Peyton Wetzel.
 It follows a group of early aged adults who are stalked and viciously murdered by a humongous welder with an equally massive sledgehammer and his two women followers after breaking into an abandoned factory to throw a rave in order to make profits off pimping out their friends.

 Plot

 A young woman wakes up nude on the floor of a seemingly abandoned building, she is visibly petrified and begins to run away as she hears guttural noises.
 As she does so a security guard enters the building calling out for trespassers.
 He draws his gun as he hears the same guttural voices and accidentally shoots the scared woman as she runs toward him and she falls to the floor dead.

-A group of friends pull up outside the same building and break in and quickly begin searching around.
+A group of friends pull up outside the same building, they break in and quickly begin searching around.
 They talk about using the building for an illegal rave and say they thought their friends Ghost and Brandi would already be inside.
 They quickly find an abandoned camera and watch it revealing the young woman from earlier to be Brandi and presume they are already busy setting up so the friends start setting up too.

 The group soon split up with Charlie, Scotty and Kim setting up lighting and sound equipment.
 Another girl, Lolli investigates further into the building and begins to hear similar noises as earlier but finds Scotty's brother Wade and another friend Kenny sneaking around the building who scare her.
 The group soon gather again and Charlie who seems to be the leader proclaims they only have an hour until the party begins.
 Kim climbs a tall ladder to set up some lighting when she sees a ghoulish face in the darkness, she knocks some piping off the wall and scares everyone but doesn't mention the face as she believes she is just seeing things.

-Wade and Lolli depart and she seduces him and they begin having sex.
+Wade and Lolli depart, she seduces him and they begin having sex.
 Miko and Jade have a disagreement when Jade claims she has feelings for Wade and Miko claims he is a slimeball.
 Miko leaves and soon after Jade is upset to find Wade and Lolli much to Lolli's delight.
 Jade flees and Lolli pushes Wade away.
-As she gets dressed a ghoulish woman attacks Lolli and a humongous man dressed in welding gear and brandishing a huge hammer begins pulling out her intestine with his bare hands and rips off her jaw killing her.
+As she gets dressed, a ghoulish woman attacks Lolli and a humongous man dressed in welding gear and brandishing a huge hammer begins pulling out her intestines with his bare hands and rips off her jaw, killing her.